spsinghrathore/Ultimate-JS-Repo/Ultimate-JS-Repo/1_Understand/Concepts/05_conditionals.md

 ---

-## ⚖️ Scene 3: The Balance Test – Comparison Operators
+##  The Balance Test – Comparison Operators

 To decide, you must compare.